getindata/dbt-airflow-factory/docs/configuration.rst

      - boolean
      -
      - True
      - Enabled/disables separate tasks for DBT's ephemeral models.
-The tasks are finisheds in second as they have nothing to do.
+The tasks are finished in second as they have nothing to do.
    * - failure_handlers
      - list
      -